BagFlip: A Certified Defense against Data Poisoning: A Precise Approach to Computing the Certified Radius

 The above computation still applies to perturbation function $\featfliplabelflip$ and $\labelflip$.
 Intuitively, flipping the label can be seen as flipping another dimension in the input features (Details in \Cref{sec: other_perturbs}).

 \textbf{Practical perspective.} For each test input $\bfxtest$, we need to estimate $\firstp$ for the smoothed algorithm $\salg$ given the benign dataset $D$.
 We use Monte Carlo sampling to compute $\firstp$ by the Clopper-Pearson interval.
 We also reuse the trained algorithms for each test input in the test set by using \textit{Bonferroni correction}.
 We memoize the certified radius by enumerating all possible $\firstp$ beforehand so that checking Eq~\ref{eq:certgoal1} can be done in constant time in an online scenario (details in \Cref{sec: appendix_practical}).
+We cannot use floating point numbers because some intermediate values are too small to store in the floating point number format.
+Instead, we use rational numbers which represent the nominator and denominator in large numbers.